edhowland/viper/Roadmap.md

 - The current of meta/mode switching is truly broken.
   * Relies on raising an exception and using a single array: /v/meta

+Note: This has been fixed in version 2.0.12
 - Newer modes like a Vim-like mode are not able to be implemented herein.